millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 ## Objectives

--   Learn how to provision an ADWC service
+-   Learn how to provision an ADWC instance

 -   Learn how to connect to ADWC